austindatamanagement/RetailDemo/LabGuide400.md

 ![](./images/400/0i.png)

--   Complete all the required fields in the wizard as described in the table below and Save the connection.
+-   Complete all the required fields in the wizard as described in the steps below and Save the connection.
 Note that you need the ADW instance **Wallet** file in order to be able to complete these fields (this step is similar to connecting  SQL Developer to the ADW instance).
 Please refer to previous labs for a refresher on how to access a Wallet file if needed.

 -   You should fill the following connection fields, then click **Save**: